 Modern electronic VSDs are also known as variable frequency drives (VFDs) as they work by varying the AC electrical input frequency to control drive speed.

-VFD technology has widespread uptake and application with AC induction motors.
-VFDs are increasingly favoured by industry due to their versatility and control where speeds can be accurately varied from zero rpm to over 100% of the rated speed.
+VFD technology has widespread uptake with AC induction motors.
+VFDs are favoured due to their accurate speed variability from zero rpm to over 100% of the rated speed.
 VFDs also enable motor control in either direction.

 VFDs may be of little benefit where precise motor speed control does not assist the production process or where hours of reduced demand are few.
 VFDs are also not recommended for applications in which slowing down the machine causes operating problems, such as insufficient torque or poor cooling.

 VSDs can often be retrofitted to existing motors.
 Evaluation of motors and load requirements should be conducted to see where this is a feasible.

 Combining an in-service AC motor with an electronic VSD provides effective speed-control technology without needing a different type of motor.